 - 1. The following special circumstances shall be the only ones based on which the various types of financial support may be obtained (Article 7.51, Act): - a.
 The membership of the board of an recognized students' association as mentioned in Appendix B; - b.
 Illness or pregnancy and childbirth; - c.
 A physical, sensory or other impairment; - d.
 Special family circumstances; - e.
 An insufficient feasible programme; - f.
-Recognized top-level athletes and top-level artists - g.
+Other special circumstances of students determined by the Executive Board (at the UT those are recognized top-level athletes and top-level artists) - g.
 Other circumstances besides those referred to under (a) through (f) above if the Executive Board's not granting a request for financial support based on this would result in extreme unfairness. - 2.
 'Illness' shall also include psychological disorders.
 For a review of the circumstances based on illness, a certificate from the Dutch attending doctor or psychologist listed in the register under the Individual Healthcare Professions Act (BIG) must be included, showing the nature and duration of these circumstances.
 The number of months will, as much as possible, be based on the agreements reached in the adapted study plan.